An Overview of the Summer Research Initiative

 - Provide a laboratory experience that enhances basic research knowledge and skills;

-- Provide lectures, workshops, didactic exchanges, etc., to enhance students' knowledge of the graduate application process, negotiating the academic rigors and professional and personal challenges encountered in graduate school, and developing career paths in social, behavioral, and economic science; and
+- Provide lectures, workshops, didactic exchanges and other programming to enhance students' knowledge of the graduate application process, negotiating the academic rigors and professional and personal challenges encountered in graduate school, and developing career paths in social, behavioral and economic sciences; and

-- Provide mentoring and networking opportunities for students to advance their training in the social, behavior, and economic sciences.
+- Provide mentoring and networking opportunities for students to advance their training in the social, behavioral and economic sciences.

-is part of the college's longstanding commitment to increasing the number of underrepresented minorities who pursue graduate degrees in the social, behavioral, and economic sciences.
+The SRI is part of the College's longstanding commitment to increasing the number of underrepresented minorities who pursue graduate degrees in the social, behavioral and economic sciences.
 According to data from the National Science Foundation, the university ranks 8th in the country in the number of doctoral degrees awarded and 13th in the number of Bachelor of Arts degrees awarded to underrepresented minority students in those fields.
 The Summer Research Initiative is an integral part of our efforts.